Three arrested in Hucknall in connection with off-licence robbery and drugs offences

 Two men have been arrested for robbery after an off-licence was targeted in Hucknall.

-The incident happened just after 6pm on Saturday, January 7, at a business in Watnall Road.
+The incident happened on Saturday, January 7, just after 6pm, at a business on Watnall Road.

-A man entered the store and approached the till with his hand in his pocket claiming that he had a knife.
+A man entered the store and approached the till with his hand in his pocket, claiming he had a knife.

 Advertisement